jdeines/Deines_etal_2019_LEMA/README.md

 * Processed, derived data used in paper analyses
 * Code to perform all paper analyses and generate figures in the paper
 * Code to produce the derived data from raw data sources.
 Raw data is publicly available and not provided here.

+## Google Earth Engine (GEE) scripts
+GEE was used to access previously published climate, crop type maps, and irrigation maps.
+Scripts used to summarize these assets for the study areas in the following and can be run in the [Google Earth Engine Code Editor](https://code.earthengine.google.com/).
+To learn more about GEE and/or sign up for a free account, go [here](https://developers.google.com/earth-engine/).